objektwerks/calc/README.md

 Calc
 ----
->Scala native calc app using FastParse and Scala 3.
+>Scala Native calc app using FastParse and Scala 3.

 >The code herein is ***derived*** from the FastParse docs.